 Is Violence the Answer?

-Using violence as a response to oppression and surveillance can both divide and unite communities.
+Using violence as a response to racism can both divide and unite communities.
+This was demonstrated when a riot erupted in the Leeds suburb of Chapeltown on Bonfire Night 1975.

 Demonstrators outside Leeds Crown Court on the first day of the trial of the Leeds Bonfire Night 12, June 1975.
 Photograph by Max Farrar © Max Farrer.